innovatedev-deno/fresh-utils/README.md

 Create the file in your ~/islands folder, and use this code to use the version in this repo:

     export {default as default} from 'fresh-utils/islands/path/to/IslandYouWant.tsx';

+> Note: Islands cannot currently be in folders.
+The folder structure in this repo is purely for organization purposes, but cannot not be replicated for islands.

 Some Islands have signals to access shared state.
 If you need to customize this, you will need to either make a scope to override the specific file the signals you need to change are located in, or make copies of all related components in your local folder and adjust their dependencies.